Gorman, California: Gorman

 It was next bought by David W. Alexander, the sheriff of Los Angeles County, who sold the place to James Gorman Sr. in 1867 or 1868.
 The log "public house", which furnished food, lodgings, and liquor, soon became known as Gorman's Station a.k.a.
 Gorman Station.
 James Gorman was reportedly at Fort Tejon as a civilian teamster and herder in 1854 while it was being built.
 On May 7, 1873, Gorman died on the ride home from Los Angeles after he fell out of his supply wagon and was run over by its own wheels.

 The first post office at Gorman Station was established sometime between December 1, 1877, and March 1, 1878, with Mary E. Wilson – likely James Gorman's sister-in-law – as postmaster.
 Henry Gorman, James's son, was appointed postmaster in January 1887; Edward Gorman, another son, took over the position in September 1893.
 (The community today is served by a contract postal unit in the local market, but delivery is through the Lebec post office.)
 James Gorman's widow, Johanna, continued to run the family farm and the roadside rest until she died in 1889.

 In or around 1898, the ranch was bought by Oscar Ralphs, whose brother, George, had already begun a business in Los Angeles (in 1872) that eventually became the Ralphs supermarket chain.

 20th century

 They pioneered country stations when they put this one in.

 — —Lloyd Ralphs, commenting on the first gas station built on the Ridge Route, in 1923.

 In 1901, Oscar Ralphs married Mary McKenzie, who, as Mary Ralphs, later served 57 years on the Gorman School Board (from 1908 to 1965) and was honored for her service by Vice President Hubert Humphrey at a National School Boards Association convention.

+The 1950 movie "Hi-Jacked" featured location footage shot in Gorman.

 The 1960 movie Psycho also briefly featured footage filmed in the township.